 THURSTON, LINDA P, Assistant Dean and Professor of Education.
 BS 1967, Baker University; MS 1975, University of Texas; PhD 1977, University of Kansas.
 Research interests: low-income families; rural issues; parent training, single parent families.

-TIEMEYER, PHIL, Assistant Professor in History.
+TIEMEYER, PHIL, Associate Professor in History.
 PhD 2007, University of Texas at Austin.
 Research interests: US Gender History, History of Sexuality, US Social History and US Foreign Relations.

 TOLAR, MARY H., Director & Assistant Professor of School of Leadership Studies.
 BA Kansas State University, M.Litt Oxford Univerisity, Ed.D Kansas State University.
 Research interests focus on the art and practice of civic leadership development, women’s pathways to public service leadership, and undergraduate leadership development through applied learning.